 Anne Cameron – President

 Retired Teacher Anne Cameron was born in Toronto.
 Both sides of her family (Boisvert and Goguen) emigrated here from France in the 1600 and 1700 hundreds.
 She is very proud of her French-Canadian heritage.
 Anne earned her B.A. and B.Ed. from York and the University of Toronto and then her M.Ed. from OISE/UT.
 She was an elementary teacher with the Waterloo Region District School Board for 35 years where she taught French and English as a Second Language.
 Since retiring in 2012, Anne volunteers as a facilitator with an English Conversation Circle; and as a YMCA Citizenship Course instructor.
 Anne also fund raises for the Teacher’s Salary Project of Canadian Women for Women in Afghanistan.

-Sylvia Terzian – Secretary
+Sylvia Terzian – Vice President

 Sessional Lecturer in the Department of English & Film Studies at Wilfrid Laurier University Sylvia completed her PhD in the Department of English & Film Studies at Wilfrid Laurier University.
 Her primary research interests are in Postcolonial and Diaspora Studies, with a focus on Arab North-American migrant literature.
 Sylvia is currently a Sessional Lecturer in the Department of English & Film Studies at Wilfrid Laurier University, and the Department of English Language and Literature at the University of Waterloo.